jetbrains-academy/Python-Libraries-NumPy/NumPy/Array Basics/Broadcasting/task.md

 ```

 ### Task
-Add two lines in the code editor modifying arrays `x` and `w` in such a way that the
+In the code editor, add two lines modifying arrays `x` and `w` in such a way that the
 two print statements do not produce errors when the code is run.

 <div class="hint">Use <code>reshape</code>.</div>